Last summer I tried gardening for the very first time. Armed with recycled

 phototransistor and a

-implementing a two-way street communication channel between back-end and
+really cool implementing a two-way communication channel between backend

 I used GPT-4o by OpenAI to handle